Who are the primary users of the health record for delivering healthcare services?

 The purpose for viewing or accessing the data;

-If it is not already clear whether there are any financial interests involved; and
+If it is not already clear whether there are any financial interests involved and

 The contact information for the individual making the request.

-What are the consequences of not having a health record?
+What are the Consequences of not Having a Health Record?

 Patients may also have trouble accessing new medical services because providers cannot tell what other therapies they already receive.

-What are the consequences of having a health record?
+What are the Consequences of Having a Health Record?

 Since an electronic health record contains more information than paper records, it allows for improved data collection needed for clinical research and population-based analysis that can be used to improve patient care in the future.

-Healthcare organizations can benefit by having one standardized system that holds all this information, rather than multiple systems that may not be compatible.
+Healthcare organizations can benefit by having one standardized system that holds all this information rather than multiple systems that may not be compatible.

 Now that we have defined a health record and discussed some of the benefits and consequences of having one let’s look at how they are used in practice.